What To Do When There Is A Coolant In Engine Oil?

 How To Handle Leak Of Coolant In Engine Oil

-In case, there is a slight loss of coolant in the car then your vehicle can overheat and breakdown.
+In case, there is a slight loss of coolant in the car then your vehicle can overheat and break down.
 It would leave you stranded in the middle of the road.
 However, if the coolant does happen to leak into the engine oil, then the damage would be costly to repair.

-On the other hand, if you try to drive the vehicle without a coolant, then there is a high chance that it would damage the heat gasket.
-Apart from your car being left in the mechanic shop for repair, there would be a big repair bill waiting for you.
-The worst-case scenario is that the car engine would completely breakdown and need a complete replacement.
+The worst-case scenario is that the car engine would completely break down and need a complete replacement.
 You can browse online to find the best maintenance tips for smooth functioning of your vehicle.

 We will help you understand what would happen in case there is coolant present in the oil of your vehicle.